sharetribe/sharetribe/README.md

 #### Setting your domain

-1. In your database, change the `domain` column in the `communities` table to match the hostname of your domain.
+1. In your database, change the value of the `domain` column in the `communities` table to match the hostname of your domain.
 For example, if the URL for your marketplace is http://mymarketplace.myhosting.com, then the domain is `mymarketplace.myhosting.com`.

-1. Change the `use_domain` column to `true` in the `communities` table.
+1. Change the value of the `use_domain` column to `true` (or `1`) in the `communities` table.

 ### Advanced settings